fplab/ui-for-pl/src/notation.rst

   .. bibliography:: notation.bib
     :filter: key == "petre2006cognitive"

-  This paper states, based on observations made in other studies, that experts are more adept at using secondary notation than novices.
+  This paper reflects on cognitive dimensions theory as a whole and, in particular, states, based on observations made in other studies, that experts are more adept at using secondary notation than novices.

 Textual Notation
 ================